jwnwilson/registry-api/README.md

 ## TODO

-- Add relationship metadata
+- Add link type endpoints
-    - The TYPE of relationship (myabe this could be configurable)
+- The TYPE of relationship to link creation / edit
     - e.g. blocker, caused by, owns
-        - default to "related"
+    - default to "related", "related_to" or "related_from"
 - Setup back linking uuid in linked entity (update both entities) (use web framework after request callback logic)
 - Deploy project (lambda + dynamodb)
 - Filter by links (test filtering by org)